aspose-tasks/Aspose-Task-Reference-Tutorials/content/english/java/task-links/define-link-type/_index.md

 ## Prerequisites
 Before we dive into the tutorial, make sure you have the following prerequisites set up:
 - Java Development Environment: Ensure that you have a functional Java development environment installed on your system.
-- Aspose.Tasks Library: Download and install the Aspose.Tasks for Java library from the [official download link](https://releases.aspose.com/tasks/java/).
+- Aspose.Tasks Library: Download and install the Aspose.Tasks for Java library from the [download link](https://releases.aspose.com/tasks/java/).
 - Document Directory: Create a directory where you will store your project documents.
 ## Import Packages
 In this step, we'll import the necessary packages to kickstart our project.
 This ensures that your Java environment is ready to integrate Aspose.Tasks functionality seamlessly.